ArslaanML/health-data-tracker/README.md

-# Health Data Tracker
+# LifeLens

-An interactive web dashboard that visualises global health statistics using public APIs.
+LifeLens is an interactive web dashboard that explores global health trends using public data APIs.

 ## Features
 - Country-level and global health metrics